ibtriz/ibtriz/README.md

 ### <img align="left" alt="•" height="30" src="img/png/blue_luma__super_mario_galaxy__png_by_sylvanbey_dfwxwsw-pre.png">About Me

 I'm pursuing a degree in Information Technology at UNIVESP, with hands-on experience as an IT Apprentice at Banco Pan, focusing on Software Testing.
-I'm passionate about enhancing software quality.

 ### <img align="left" alt="•" height="30" src="img/png/blue_luma__super_mario_galaxy__png_by_sylvanbey_dfwxwsw-pre.png">Skills and Technologies